hamdi-islam/blitz-form-builder/README.md

 ## Form builder props

-`mui-form-builder` extends the `html` form attributes in addition to those important ones:
+`blitz-form-builder` extends the `html` form attributes in addition to those important ones:

 - **`schema validation`**: We also support schema-based form validation with `Yup`, `Zod` , `Superstruct` & `Joi`, where you can pass your schema to useForm as an optional config.
 It will validate your input data against the schema and return with either errors or a valid result.